strategineer/personal-website/content/books/2023-11-13/index.md

 dwarf in a human body.

 **"Oh, give up!" he said.
 "Are you going to come quietly?"
 The mumbling went on.
 The air began to feel hot and dry.
 Vimes shrugged.
-"That’s it, then," he said, and turned away.
+"That's it, then," he said, and turned away.
 "Throw the book at him, Carrot."
 "Right, sir."
 Vimes remembered too late.**